-This unique, four-volume set explains to students how mobilization for war and how wars themselves have altered the fabric of everyday life.
-Written by scholars in the fields of history, literature and the arts, sociology, law, political science and psychology, the encyclopedia places major American conflicts -- from the Colonial Wars through the War on Terrorism -- in the context of cultural and social events and conditions on the homefront.
-Articles include biographies and topics such as civil liberties, media, politics, popular culture, religion, memory and national identity, civic celebrations and monumental art, literature, the roles of women and minorities, veterans, science and technology, humor, and music.
+Explains how mobilization for war and how wars themselves have altered the fabric of everyday life.
+This encyclopedia places major American conflicts -- from the Colonial Wars through the War on Terrorism -- in the context of cultural and social events and conditions on the homefront.
+Articles include biographies and topics such as civil liberties, media, politics, popular culture, religion, memory and national identity, civic celebrations and monumental art, the roles of women and minorities, veterans, and more.

 Interpretative biographical articles on deceased (prior to 1991) people from every social group and sphere of endeavor who have made a significant contribution to the Australian nation.
 Entries range from 500 to 6,000 words.

 Entries are currently being selected for people who died in 1991-2000.

 Offers over 600,000 biographies spanning history and geography with over 50,000 new and/or updated biographies added annually.
 Content includes reference material, magazines, audio and video content, images, and links to screened, reliable websites.
 Can browse or search by name, occupation, nationality, etc. or by multiple criteria in Advanced Search.